 Leveraging these components can help businesses drive measurable results and achieve GTM Velocity.

-Implementing marketing attribution models can feel like solving a Rubik's Cube blindfolded.
+Let's be honest – implementing marketing attribution models can feel like solving a Rubik's Cube blindfolded.
+It’s not easy and understanding these challenges is only half the battle.
 Marketers often hit a few speed bumps along the way.
 Let's break down the main obstacles:

 How can marketers overcome these challenges?
 Here are some actionable insights: